Published • loading... • Updated

 Research shows 3% of UK drivers skipped MOTs last year, mainly due to cost concerns and forgetting, with Gen Z twice as likely to miss their test as older groups.

-- New research from Halfords shows three per cent of UK motorists skipped their MOT in the past year, equating to around 1.2 million vehicles.
+- New Halfords research shows three per cent of UK motorists skipped their MOT in the past year, around 1.2 million vehicles, citing forgetfulness and cost as reasons.

 Insights by Ground AI